OpenEIT/OpenEIT/README.md

 As you can see you can either save data streamed through the PCB via a serial connection for offline processing, or display the reconstruction in real-time.
 You can also read in a previosuly recorded file, and step through it one frame at a time.

 The sliders are completely configurable, and there is an option to baseline the image so you can adjust the colormap to be sensitive to smaller changes.
+The histogram functionality is intensive on the rendering so it's best not to over use it and use the menu item View->Dedicated Reconstruction Window once you have toggled the sliders sufficiently.
+Use the histogram distribution information to tune the sliders.
+You can also change the minimum and maximum range of the sliders in the text boxes below them.

 The dashboard uses the multiprocessing library to run the serial and reconstruction algorithms in different processes to improve efficiency.
 There is a ring buffer that takes the data from the serial port, and processes it.
 Snakeviz was used to profile the code to decrease the rendering time as this appears to be what uses the bulk of the processing time.
 The filtered back projection reconstruction takes a very short time as can be seen in the real-time processing reports to screen.